Home » Condiments » Easy pineapple mango BBQ sauce recipe

 2. Sauté onions for 4 - 5 minutes to soften them, then add garlic and ginger, and cook for an additional 2 minutes.

-3. Add diced mango and cook for one minute, stirring occasionally to keep anything from sticking to the bottom of the pot.
+3. Add diced mango and cook for one minute, stirring frequently to keep anything from sticking to the bottom of the pot.

 4. Add remaining ingredients to pot and stir to combine.
-Simmer for 30 minutes, until reduced by about a third.
+Simmer for 30 minutes, stirring occasionally, until reduced by about a third.

 5. Remove from heat and set aside to cool slightly.